heiglandreas/slidedeck/LDAP - what was that again?/20150521 - phpugffm/README.md

 What was that again?

-Talk given at the unkonf 2015 in Mannheim
+Talk given at the PHP-Usergroup Frankfurt/Main on May 21st 2015